WISE-Developers/Project_issues/README.md

     - DEB and RPM installers for PSaaS version 7.2.4.9 released to developers
     - PSaaS Begins to evolve towards multithreading and distributed computing.
     - Adoption of GDAL as input oputput middleware - ensures standards
-    - further development of the FGMJ File Format.
+    - Further development of the FGMJ File Format.
-    - Brett Moore moves from GOA to CFS
     - PSaaS 6.2.5.2 Passes Smoke tests - Released to Developers
     - PSaaS 7.2.5.3 Passes Smoke Tests on primary distros (Some distros fail)
     - Franco Succesfully Integrates PSaaS into Node Red - Node Red Runs a PSaaS Model.